Equity & Diversity

 - Three faculty members, appointed by the dean for three-year terms

 - Seven students, six chosen by student members of the committee (Three first-year students selected by three second-year student representatives)

 - Three staff members, appointed by the Dean for three-year terms

-- Graduate Student Services representative, appointed by GSS for three-year term
+- Humphrey Student Services representative, appointed by Student Services for three-year term

 - Two alumni, selected for a three-year term by the committee co-chairs from applicants

-Humphrey Students of Color is open to all students who wish to further the diversity goals of the Humphrey Institute and advance the collective interests of students of color.
+Humphrey Students of Color Association is open to all students who wish to further the diversity goals of the Humphrey School and advance the collective interests of students of color.

 Gender, Sex, and Policy Event Committee fosters conversations about the intersection of gender, sex, sexuality and policy through biweekly meetings and monthly school-wide events.

 Humphrey International Students Association is driven to enhance engagement and interaction between the domestic and international students at the Humphrey School, by organizing and providing spaces for gathering and mutual learning that result in overall well being for the Humphrey community.